14: Don’t loop back in anger

 But because I only do this once a quarter, I always forget the steps.

-Before I had a system, I might have figured it out from scratch each time, relied on memory, searched for instructions, interacted with a chatbot or emailed my accountant.
+Before I had a system, I might have relied on memory, searched for instructions, interacted with a chatbot or emailed my accountant.
+All of which are inefficient, especially if I need to repeat them every three months.

 They’re the perfect example of ‘heroic effort’.